The procedure for using the Library’s 3D printer is as follows:

 - Any 3D drafting software may be used to create a design as long as the file can be saved in .stl or .obj file format.
-We recommend Sketchup which is free to download or Tinkercad which is a free web-based program.
+We recommend Tinkercad or SketchUp Free which are free web-based programs.

-- The Library has computers with Sketchup at the Main Library and the Bob Kirby Branch that may be used to create a design.
-Tinkercad may be accessed from any computer with an internet connection.
+- The Library has computers with a desktop version of SketchUp at the Main Library and the Bob Kirby Branch that may be used to create a design.
+Tinkercad and SketchUp Free may be accessed from any computer with an internet connection.

 - Digital designs also are available from various file-sharing databases such as Thingiverse, MyMiniFactory, and Pinshape.

 II.
 Submitting a design for printing: